GabrielBarnett/myKamus/README.md

 4: If you would like to search for a specific word click on the console and press "ctrl+s" and then type in your desired word or phrase.

+5: If you would like to load the rest of the example sentences you may press the letter "l" in the console, this may bring up many hundreds of thousands of resutls though depending on the simplicity and rarity of the word.